jiutongzhao/Time-Series-Data-Analysis/README.md

 - When you are not confident about the magnitude of the uncalibrated data, you can just use dB to describe the ambiguous intensity.
 - The [***Weber–Fechner law***](https://en.wikipedia.org/wiki/Weber-Fechner_law) states that human perception of stimulus intensity follows a logarithmic scale, which is why decibels—being logarithmic units—are used to align physical measurements with human sensory sensitivity, such as in sound and signal strength.

-## Rebuild the data from the frequency domain
+## What Should We be Careful about the DFT/FFT?

 ### Spectral Reconstruction / Trigonometric interpolation